noura-abdulmajid/WebDevProject/README.md

 # Welcome to WebDevProject!
 Thank you for visiting our full-stack web development project page!
+We are building an e-commerce website that sells shoes to customers.

+## <ins> Tech Stack </ins>
+We are using Vue.js, Laravel (PHP) and Tailwind CSS.
+This is a modified version of the more popular VILT tack (Vue.js, Inertia, Laravel, Tailwind CSS).
+Instead of Inertia, our team is using RESTful APIs to decouple the frontend and the backend.

 ## <ins> Use of GitHub by Team 1 </ins>
  * Each team member works on their own <ins>***individual branch</ins> - please see individual branches for a more detailed list of contributions by each member***.